marancibia/marancibia.github.io/adb/shared/agentic-select-ai/query-select-ai-agent-views/query-select-ai-agent-views.md

-# Query Select AI Agent Views
+# Query Select AI Agent Framework Views

 ## Introduction

 In this lab, you’ll inspect what happened during an agent run.
-You will read Select AI Agent history views to see team, task, and tool.
+You will read Select AI Agent Framework history views to see team, task, and tool.
 You’ll also add a small helper procedure that prints the task, agent, prompt and prompt response for any conversation.

 Estimated Time: x